MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.CloudCommunications/Invoke-MgBetaUnmuteCommunicationCall.md

 This is a server unmute, meaning that the server will start sending audio packets for this participant to other participants again.
 For more information about how to handle unmute operations, see unmuteParticipantOperation.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Invoke-MgUnmuteCommunicationCall](/powershell/module/Microsoft.Graph.CloudCommunications/Invoke-MgUnmuteCommunicationCall?view=graph-powershell-1.0)

 ## SYNTAX